- Chapter 1 Exercise 1.1

 =(16+27)x

-Add the equation which are in the brackets.=(43)x
+Add the equations which are in the brackets.=(43)x

 Now, remove the bracket to get the final answer.=43x